 About Our Partner

 The Presbyterian Church of East Africa (PCEA)

-Presbyterian churches in Africa have a vision to provide a future of hope for children and their families.
-Girls from poor families have no choice other than going home after 8th grade.
-This severely limits their job opportunities, and most of them stay home.
-They rarely get a chance to attend school again.
-By making high schools available to girls, you will be providing them with opportunities to go to high school and learn a skill which will help them enter the job market for better income.
+The Presbyterian Church of East Africa has a vision to provide a future of hope for children and their families.
+Educating girls is one way to achieve this.
+Girls from poor families have no choice other than leaving school, which limits their job opportunities, and most of them stay home.
+Making high schools available provides opportunities for them to learn skills that will help them enter the job market for better income.

 The PCEA has also embarked on rescuing girls who might be forced into early marriage and circumcision by providing rescue centers.
 The Outreach Foundation’s East Africa Mission Consultants, Stu and Annie Ross, work with the PCEA and civil authorities on this ministry.
 All of the rescue centers are connected to a PCEA boarding school.
 More dormitories and classrooms are needed to accommodate the girls.
 Scholarships for rescued girls are also needed.
 Boarding schools offer them safety from early marriage and education gives them a hopeful future.
 We are in the process of including a library at each high school in memory of Linda Ross, who dedicated her life to advocating for girls.